 The actual term of the loan affects not only the monthly payment but also the amount of interest paid over the actual life of the loan.
 Different loan programs can offer different financial terms.
 The most common of all loan terms is the 30 year program.
 The 30 year term stretches the loan over 360 months.
 Doing so provides a lower monthly payment compared to a shorter term loan.
 The next most popular loan is the 15 year loan term.
 The 15 year loan will carry a slightly lower interest rate, but the monthly payment will be higher because the payoff period is cut in half compared to a 30 year loan.

 Let’s take a $500,000 loan amount and a 30 year rate of 2.75%.
 The principal and interest payment works out to be $2,041 per month with total payments equaling $734,760.
 Subtract the original principal amount of $500,000 and you get $234,760 in interest paid over the life of the loan.
 Switching to a 15 year term and a 2.25% rate, the payment comes to $3,275 and $589,500 in total payments.
 The interest for the 15 year loan is dramatically lower, at $89,500.
 The difference in loan terms can make a huge difference in both the amount of interest paid as well as how much you’ll pay each month on the mortgage.
 Further still are loan terms of 10, 20 and 25 years.

 If this starts to sound a bit too much to choose from, it really just takes a phone call.
-Together, we’ll talk about your various options and provide a list of programs that fit your needs.
-From that list, we’ll choose the program, the rate and the term that matches your requirements.
+Together, we’ll talk about your various options and guide your through a list of programs that fit your needs.
+From that list, we’ll choose the program, the rate and the term that matches your financial goals and meets your requirements.